jimmerioles/100-days-of-code/r1-log.md

 Today I have decided to commit to #100DaysOfCode, aiming for #FreeCodeCamp `Front-end Development Certificate`.

 ### R1D1
+Today I finished a couple of challenges, currently researching a candidate for my tribute page.
 #### Today's Progress:
 - Done:
   - Frontend Development Certification: HTML5 and CSS